stliang/open_bioreactor/README.md

 Monitoring: Regularly check the pH, temperature, and dissolved oxygen levels.
 Sampling: Take regular samples to monitor the growth and health of your culture.

+# Exsample projects:

+Biofertilizers and Soil Health
+Rhizobium:

+Benefits: Fixes atmospheric nitrogen into soil for legumes.
+Applications: Used as biofertilizers for crops like beans, peas, and lentils.
+Azospirillum:

+Benefits: Promotes plant root growth and fixes nitrogen.
+Applications: Used in cereal crops like maize and wheat.
+Bacillus subtilis:

+Benefits: Protects plants by suppressing pathogens and promotes plant growth.
+Applications: Used as a biocontrol agent and in biofertilizers.
+Pseudomonas fluorescens:

+Benefits: Suppresses soil-borne diseases and promotes root health.
+Applications: Used in agriculture to protect crops and improve yields.

+# Producing Rhizobium

+Producing Rhizobium bacteria involves cultivating the bacteria under controlled conditions, scaling up the culture, and preparing it for use as a biofertilizer.
+Here’s a step-by-step guide for producing Rhizobium:

+Step 1: Preparation
+Choose the Rhizobium Strain:

+Obtain a specific strain suitable for the target crop (e.g., Rhizobium leguminosarum for peas or Rhizobium japonicum for soybeans).
+You can source it from an agricultural research center or microbiology lab.
+Prepare the Growth Medium:

+Rhizobium grows well in a yeast mannitol broth (YMB) or yeast mannitol agar (YMA) medium.
+YMB Recipe (per liter of distilled water):
+Mannitol: 10 g
+Yeast extract: 0.5 g
+Dipotassium phosphate (K₂HPO₄): 0.5 g
+Magnesium sulfate (MgSO₄·7H₂O): 0.2 g
+Sodium chloride (NaCl): 0.1 g
+Adjust pH to 6.8-7.0 using NaOH or HCl.
+Sterilize:

+Autoclave the medium at 121°C (15 psi) for 15-20 minutes to prevent contamination.
+Step 2: Inoculation
+Prepare Inoculum:

+Use a pure culture of Rhizobium obtained from a reliable source.
+Inoculate the Medium:

+Transfer the pure culture into the sterilized liquid medium under aseptic conditions (e.g., in a laminar flow hood).
+Incubate:

+Incubate the culture at 28-30°C for 5-7 days in a shaking incubator (150-200 RPM) to ensure proper aeration and growth.
+Monitor the growth visually (the broth should become turbid) or measure optical density (OD) at 600 nm using a spectrophotometer.
+Step 3: Scale-Up Production
+Prepare Larger Volumes:

+Once the initial culture has grown, use it to inoculate larger volumes of the medium in the bioreactor or fermenter.
+Monitor Growth Conditions:

+Maintain a temperature of 28-30°C.
+Provide gentle aeration (if using a bioreactor) to avoid harming the bacteria.
+Maintain sterile conditions to avoid contamination.
+Harvest the Culture:

+Once the culture reaches its exponential growth phase (maximum cell density), it is ready to be harvested.
+Step 4: Formulate the Biofertilizer
+Prepare the Carrier Material:

+Use sterilized peat, lignite, or other organic materials as carriers to protect the bacteria and ensure their viability.
+Sterilize the carrier by autoclaving or using gamma irradiation.
+Mix the Culture with Carrier:

+Add the Rhizobium culture to the sterilized carrier in a mixing chamber.
+Ensure the mixture is homogenous.
+Curing:

+Air-dry the mixture under sterile conditions at room temperature for 24-48 hours.
+Packaging:

+Pack the mixture into sterile polyethylene bags or pouches.
+Label the packages with details such as the strain, target crop, and expiration date.
+Step 5: Quality Control
+Check Viability:
+Test the population density of Rhizobium (should be at least 10⁷-10⁸ cells per gram of carrier).
+Sterility Test:
+Check for contamination using agar plates or microscopy.
+Efficacy Test:
+Test the biofertilizer by inoculating legume plants and observing nodulation.
+Step 6: Application
+Apply the Rhizobium biofertilizer by seed coating or directly to the soil:
+Seed Coating: Mix the biofertilizer with seeds using a sticking agent (e.g., 10% sugar solution).
+Soil Application: Mix the biofertilizer with compost or soil and apply it to the planting area.
+Equipment Needed
+Sterilization equipment (autoclave).
+Shaking incubator or bioreactor.
+Laminar flow hood for aseptic inoculation.
+Spectrophotometer for monitoring growth.
+Mixer for carrier preparation.
+This process ensures you produce high-quality Rhizobium for agricultural use, enhancing nitrogen fixation and promoting plant growth.

+Here are some places to get Rhizobium leguminosarum:
+Carolina Biological: Sells living Rhizobium leguminosarum in tubes
+Amazon: Sells rhizobium inoculants
+VWR: Sells live Rhizobium leguminosarum cultures, but requires business documentation to purchase Ward's: Sells live Rhizobium leguminosarum cultures, but some items may have specific temperature and storage requirements

 ## Backend Systems

 ### Installing Ansible on a Raspberry Pi